drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
+*   Our paper is accepted at Artificial Intelligence Review (Impact Factor 11.7) (Jan.
+2026)
+*   Our paper is accepted at Information Fusion (Impact Factor 15.5) (Dec.
+2025)
-*   We organise a full day Community Activity at AAAI 2026  (Nov.
+*   We organise a full-day Community Activity at AAAI 2026  (Nov.
 2025)
 *   Our paper is accepted at AAAI 2025 (Nov.
 2025)
 *   Our paper is accepted at EMNLP 2025 (Aug.
 2025)
 *   Our paper is accepted at CIKM 2025 (Aug.
 2025)